Discovering Secrets of the Past

-Now the question is should Oscar have told her; with the addition of when.
+Now the question is should Oscar have told her?
+Tell her when?

 There are those who believe that having gone to prison years before he met Andrea ought have been in the front of his mind when they began to date.

-There are those who feel he ought have interrupted her during their first dinner to inform her of this non sequitur.
+There are those who think Oscar ought have interrupted her during their first dinner to inform her of this non sequitur.

 Of course, that would presuppose that having been to prison was so much a part of him five years after release that he would be thinking about it.